mgharvey/mgharvey.github.io/research.md

 ![bamm!](/images/bamm.png)

 Phylogeographers, and researchers studying microevolution in general, like to think that the results they obtain have some bearing on the long-term evolution of diversity.
 Tying microevolution to macroevolution, however, has been surprisingly challenging.
-New theory suggests that most phylogeographic divergence and microevolutionary change is ephemeral, and that microevolutionary patterns may not be good predictors of macroevolutionary trends.
-I am working to evaluate this theory using comparative datasets containing species that differ in traits and histories in ways that might indicate they are are evolving under different macroevolutionary regimes.
+New theory suggests that most geographic variation and other microevolutionary change is ephemeral, and that microevolutionary patterns may not be good predictors of macroevolutionary trends.
+I am working to evaluate this theory using comparative datasets containing species varying in traits that might impact both microevolutionary divergence and macroevolutionary diversification.

 * **The use of genomic data in systematics**

 ![genomics!](/images/genomics.png)

-New DNA sequencing technologies are able to produce massive amounts of genetic data, but their application to systematics research is in its infancy.
+New DNA sequencing technologies are able to produce massive amounts of genetic data, but their application to research in systematics is in its infancy.
 I have been working to develop and test approaches for obtaining data appropriate for systematics.
 The method I have focused on is sequence capture of ultraconserved elements. <a href="http://www.ultraconserved.org" target="_blank">Ultraconserved elements</a> are parts of the genome shared by widely divergent species - this conservation facilitates alignment of homologous sequences and adjacent variable regions provide information for comparative study.
 I have also been working with RAD-Seq datasets and have been developing bioinformatics pipelines and analytical tools for dealing with the massive amount of genetic data obtained using these methods.

 ## My Background: